BaryonOfficial/Baryon/readme.md

 # Baryon

-Baryon is a 3D physics engine for the music visualization.
+Baryon is a 3D physics-based music visualizer.
 It is currently in early development and is not ready for production use.

 Currently, two official plugins are available: